 After the contest was over, Alpha Chi explained the importance of their cause.
 Sophomore Nichol Kerkhoff hosted an activity called “walk the line” where she stated questions and contestants stepped over the line if the statement applied to them.

 Some of these questions were “Do you know what domestic violence is?” and “Do you know anyone affected by domestic violence?”
+There are domestic violence lawyers serving Long Island that can help with attaining justice.

 Many of the contestants crossed the line for both questions.

 Taylor Hyde, the sorority’s philanthropy chairperson, organized a raffle supporting Peace River Center.
 A local shelter for victims of domestic violence and their families, Alpha Chi has supported Peace River by donating supplies during past years’ events.
+In addition to Alpha Chi, many lawyers about whom you can learn this here now, have also helped in cases regarding domestic violence.

 The “Walk a Mile in Her Shoes” website states that the now-international campaign was created in 2001.
 Although it started out as just a few men skittering around a park in heels, it has since blown into a worldwide movement with tens of thousands of men raising millions of dollars for local rape crisis centers, domestic violence shelters and prevention programs.